pebblecode/pebble-handbook/great-people/hiring-great-talent/designer/hiring-process/03-design-interview-exercise.md

 #Train Questionnaire Exercise

+##Introduction
+This is the exercise that we use to assess people's design skills in an interview.
+It is an ostensibly simple task that has a few tricky sections.
+We expect the designer candidate to grasp the nature of the task, and ask the right questions.

+For this task you will need the <a href="https://dl.dropboxusercontent.com/u/17961414/interviews/C2C_Wireframes.pdf" target="_blank">following wireframes</a>

+##The Task

 A National Rail operator needs to improve passenger satisfaction.
 They want to understand how presentable their stations are on a regular basis. pebble {code} has been tasked with creating a system that allows them to monitor the state of stations.

 This monitoring is done by a set of people who visit all the stations and fill out a questionnaire.
 We are designing that questionnaire.
 It is a web app that will be delivered on an Android Tablet.